Sudolphus/Tap-Room/README.md

 - Thank you to [React-Bootstrap](https://react-bootstrap.netlify.app/) for the react-bootstrap package
 - Thank you to [Christin Hume](https://www.christinhumephoto.com/) for the project logo image
+- Thank you to [Laura Chouette](https://unsplash.com/@laurachouette) for the Stout image